Entangling Quantum Memories via Heralded Photonic Bell Measurement: Tradeoffs for Non-Ideal Swaps

-where $ \mathbb{I}_4 $ is the 4-dimensional identity operator and, with $ N_d$ ensuring $ \Tr(\rho_{AB}) =1$ .
-It is clear that component that contributes to `usable' entanglement is the $ \outprod{\Psi^+} $ component.
+with $ \mathbf{N}_d$ ensuring $ \Tr(\rho_{AB}) =1$ .
+It is clear that { the state component} that contributes to `usable' entanglement is the $ \outprod{\Psi^+} $ component.
 The complementary terms is the maximally mixed two qubit state, and yields no distillable entanglement.
 Hence for all $ P_d >0$, the contribution of $ \beta_2 $ would surpass that of $ \beta_1 $ at some finite value of $ \eta $ which limits $ \mathcal{R}(\rho_{AB}) $ by setting $ I(\rho_{AB}) =0$.
 We call this the \emph{maximum range } of the protocol, since the state descriptions indicates minimal usable entanglement beyond this value of $ \eta $.
 General formulae can be obtained by equating $ I(\rho_{AB}) =0$; however very minimum insight is gained for the true maximum range trend.
 In lieu of analytically expressible values, Fig.~\ref{fig:dark_clk} plots the numerically extracted value of the maximum range for various values of $ P_d $.

 For the single rail swap, readers may also find it interesting to note that the optimal value of $ \gamma $ yields a state with fidelity $ F\approx 0.858 $ for the high loss regime.
 Related studies~\cite{Hermans2023-kf} aim to generate states at a target fidelity close to 1.
-In a similar vein, we may optimize $ \gamma $to obtain $ F\geq F_{\mathrm{target}} $ in lieu of choosing a $ \gamma $ that maximizes $ \mathcal{R}(\rho_{AB}) $,.
+In a similar vein, we may optimize $ \gamma $ to obtain $ F\geq F_{\mathrm{target}} $ in lieu of choosing a $ \gamma $ that maximizes $ \mathcal{R}(\rho_{AB}) $.
 Fig.~\ref{fig:rate_targFid} compares the optimal $ \mathcal{R}(\rho_{AB}) $ (blue) with the cases where we set a target fidelity of $ 1-10^{-2}$ (orange), $ 1-10^{-3} $ (yellow), and $ 1-10^{-4} $ (purple).
 All the rate curves are parallel i.e. they maintain the $ \mathcal{O}(\sqrt{\eta}) $ scaling for $ \eta\ll1 $.
 However, the actual rates are lower than the optimal rate curve.
-This also corresponds to a longer range (i.e.\ higher loss) at which the single rail swap starts outperforming the dual rail swap (note the cross over between the solid and red dashed lines).
+This also corresponds to a longer range (i.e.\ higher overall loss) at which the single rail swap starts outperforming the dual rail swap (note the cross over between the solid and red dashed lines).

 Readers interested in detailed analysis of the $ \mathcal{R}(\rho_{AB}) $, $ P_{\mathrm{succ.}} $ and $ I(\rho_{AB}) $ of the states over the whole parameter space may refer to the detailed state analyses included in Appendices~\ref{app:detailed_state_deriv} -- \ref{app:general_state} of the manuscript.